AI Chatbots for Customer Service: A 2024 Deep Dive

 - Pre-Built Agents: Offers pre-built agents for common use cases, such as customer service and e-commerce.

-- Integration with Google Cloud: Seamless integration with other Google Cloud services, such as Cloud Functions and Cloud Storage.
+- Integration with Google Cloud: integration with other Google Cloud services, such as Cloud Functions and Cloud Storage.

 - Multi-Lingual Support: Supports over 30 languages.